AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 public static IHeightMap Build(Func<float, float, float> heightFunction, float minHeight, float maxHeight); // custom
 ```

 The third method listed here is extremely flexible, as it allows you to pass in any function that takes two floats (an x and a z) and outputs a float (the correspond y value, i.e. height).
 Let's build a simple perlin noise height map generator with the second listed method.
-Perlin noise is a type of random number generator that differs from UnityEngine.Random in two important ways: it varies continuously, making it useful for gradual changes, and it takes two parameters, not one, making it ideal for randomly picking a height based on the (x,z) coordinates. scale determines how compressed / spread out the height map will be, and minHeight/maxHeight define the boundary values.
+Perlin noise is a special type of random number generator which produces continuous random values based on two input floats. scale determines how compressed / spread out the height map will be, and minHeight/maxHeight define the boundary values.

 ##### (2.1.3) Complete example